 ITHIM USA breaks down the U.S. population into discrete subgroups by active travel mode, age and gender, all of which are important aspects of equity.
 We have created the ability for users to upload single equity variables (i.e. race/ethnicity or income) that can be analyzed in combination with age and sex (See User Support).
 Analyses based on numerous additional combinations of variables often become infeasible when the source of data is a sample survey.
 This arises because some of the combinations of age, sex, mode, geography, etc. may have no or few observations ("small" or "sparse" cells).
 The National Hosuehold Travel Survey - the source of active travel data - sampled only 130,000 of the 118 million U.S. households.
 Future versions of ITHIM models are being designed to incorporate statistical methods that measure the impact of several simultaneous equity variables on travel patterns and health outcomes.

 Newly published scientific studies continually update the dose-response relationship between environmental exposures and health outcomes.
-For physical activity, the data in ITHIM USA were informed by studies up to 2009, which we are now updating with more recent studies.9 The studies include health pathways and outcomes that are already included in ITHIM USA, and new pathways and health outcomes.
-For physical activity, we have not yet included lung cancer as a health outcome.
+For physical activity and fine particulates, the data in ITHIM USA were informed by studies up to 2018.9,10 The studies include health pathways and outcomes that are already included in ITHIM USA, and new pathways and health outcomes.
+For physical activity, we now include lung cancer as a health outcome.
 Improved quality of sleep, enhanced cognitive and executive functioning, and reduced risk of falls in older adults are several other health outcomes associated with physical activity.
 For air pollution, we have not yet included pollutants such as oxides of nitrogen (NOx) and ozone that impact cardio-respiratory or cancer outcomes.
-For road traffic injuries, we are in the process of updating the collision data to 2011 to 2016, which more accurately reflects current conditions than pre 2010 data.
-There is sufficient evidence that excess noise has a deleterious impact on health.
+For road traffic injuries, we are use national collision data to in 2016.11,12 There is sufficient evidence that excess noise has a deleterious impact on health.
 This pathway has not been yet incorporated into ITHIM USA.
 These limitations contribute to underestimating health impacts.